ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-aithlessw p as lay.
-d 22-Wih erau t ad lto ruin and betray ;
-.
-23--ort ntee ho b to fall, but stoop to rise,
-it 26-We m1s to ii a itht we despise.
 S26-0. the, ehat Impious self-esteem ;
 I 2-Rches have wings, and grandeur is a dream.
 27-Think net ambitibon wi beaouse &#x27;ti brave,